joakimk/docker_services/README.md

 This is an [Elixir](http://elixir-lang.org/) project.
 It being developed with Erlang 18+ and Elixir 1.1+.

-If you're on OSX, just run "brew install erlang && brew install elixir" to install them.
+If you're on OSX, just run `brew install erlang && brew install elixir` to install them.

     mix deps.get
     mix test